alexaryanfisher/MSCS-632-UC/week2/README.md

 ## Objectives:
 - Scope and Closures: Write small programs in Python, Javascript, and C++ to visualize how each handles Scopes and Closures.
 - Memory Management: Write small programs in Rust, Java, and C++ that allocate and free memory dynamically.
-Highlighting differences beween memory management approachs.
+Highlighting differences between memory management approaches.